comp426-2023-spring/.github/.github/ISSUE_TEMPLATE/clarification.md

 assignees: jdmar3
 ---

-If you can answer "TRUE" to number 1 and 2 below, then create a pull request and correct the error:
+If you can answer "TRUE" to the first two items below, then create a pull request and correct the error:

 1. [ ] There is an error in the text.
 2. [ ] I know how to correct the error